kparc/kcc/README.md

 **practice**

-Lets revisit the code from the first snippet in this document:
+Let's revisit the code from the first snippet in this document:

 ```q
  x:(1 2 3;4 5 6;7 8 9)